Everything you need to know about the Pineapple Kush strain

 Pineapple Kush is an indica-dominant strain.
 It brings on a very potent high but is not overwhelming.
 However, it’s not really ideal for work or even hanging out with friends.
 The effects are felt in both the head and throughout the rest of the body.
 They also leave users with both the feeling of cotton-mount and hazy eyes that are perpetually bloodshot.

 Pineapple Kush will start out making you feel awake, energised, and happy.
-There aren’t however, many of the introspective judgement or heart palpitations.
 Eventually those feelings give way to a calmer, more relaxed body high that will settle you in for a great couch-lock.
-What makes this strain even better for a night in is that it helps increase appetite, creativity, and sexual arousal.
+What makes this strain even better for a night in is that it helps increase appetite and creativity.

 Many people use Pineapple Kush for relieving a number of physical ailments.
 Nausea, pain, arthritis, headaches, and menstrual cramps are just a few of the physical conditions this strain can help.
 As for psychological conditions, it works on these, as well.
 This strain is known for alleviating insomnia, anxiety, ADHD, and depression.
 Overall, it helps with just the general stress of daily life.